H. R. Bhargava

 Hunsur Ramachandra Bhagyachandra (ಹು. ರಾ. ಭಾರ್ಗವ), known mononymously as Bhargava, is an Indian film director who worked primarily in Kannada cinema.
-Originally a producer, he came to be considered one of the best directors in Kannada cinema, and he was awarded the Puttanna Kanagal Award, the highest award in Kannada cinema, in 2012. he has directed 50 films.
+Originally a producer, he came to be considered one of the best directors in Kannada cinema, and he was awarded the Puttanna Kanagal Award, the highest award in Kannada cinema, in 2012.
+He has directed 50 films.

 Early life

-Bhargava was born in Madhwa Brahmin family, Hunsur taluk in the Mysore State (now Karnataka).
-Before becoming an independent director, he worked as an associate/assistant director with stalwarts of the time like Hunsur Krishnamurthy, Siddalingaiah, Vijay, Geethapriya and K.S.R.
+Bhargava was born in Brahmin family, Hunsur taluk in the Mysore State (now Karnataka).
+Before becoming an independent director, he worked as an associate/assistant director with stalwarts of the time like Hunsur Krishnamurthy, S. Siddalingaiah, Vijay, Geethapriya and K.S.R.
 Das in many successful movies like Bangaarada Manushya, Bhaktha Khumbara, Babruvaahana, Naa Ninna Marayalaare, Mayor Muthanna, etc. This gave him a rich experience and moulded his career to become a famous director.
 He has many disciples who have become successful directors like S. Narayan, Phani Ramachandra, Chandrashekar Sharma.
 In many of his interviews he has expressed gratitude to director Hunsur Krishnamurthy and famous comedian Dwarakeesh.